yuzvak/telegram-currency-exchange-bot/README.md

+#How to start?
-# to start write node start
+to start write node start